francisuloko/white-word-cells-backend/README.md

-<<<<<<< HEAD
+# White Word Cells

-# White Word Cells Backend API
+> White Word Cells is a word store app that lets users store words with custom description.

-> White Word Cells is a word store app that lets users save words with custom description.
+White Word Cells lets you save words with custom descriptions.
+You can store personal affirmations or motivations, describe your pet or reframe words with bad vibes.
+It is modelled after the white blood cells to help you fight negative thoughts.
+We are made of word, what words are you made of?

-The aim is for users to store personalized affirmations or motivational quotes to help them stay positive when they feel low.
-It is modelled after the white blood cells which form part of the body's immune system to help fight infections and other diseases.
+## REACT FRONTEND

-## REACT FRONT-END
+Check out the White Word Cell Frontend Repo [here](https://github.com/francisuloko/white-word-cells-frontend)

-Check Out The Random Greeting React Front-End TBA
+Or sign up at [whitewordcells.com](whitewordcells.com)

 ## Built With

-- Ruby v2.7.0+
+- Ruby v3.0.3
-- Ruby on Rails v5.2.4
+- Ruby on Rails v6.1.4.4
 - Postgres
 - Rubocop